Life Cycle 2020 @ Collie

 Riders can make the personal choice to go to Collie at any time on Friday.
 This will incur no extra in your nomination fee.
 Committee members will attend on the Friday to get prepared and others may wish to stay at the football club with us on Friday.
 However, there will be no organised activities and we will patronise the local community by dining in town at your own expense on Friday evening.

-Riders will be required to drive themselves to Wellington Dam (where we will have a security watch on cars for the day), rather than on a coach to conform with physical distancing requirements.
+Riders will be required to drive themselves to the Wellington Dam area (where we will have a security watch on cars for the day), rather than on a coach to conform with physical distancing requirements.
 This will enable you to bring your family if you wish, with a view to them joining us for dinner on Saturday evening.

 Should you car pool and not be able to carry all bikes, there will be trailer collection points as discussed in the Information Sheet.